When enrolling in Medicare, many new beneficiaries are under the impression that they’ll pay one premium for Medicare, and be set with full coverage.

 Your first gap in Medicare is your prescription drug coverage.
 This is not covered by Original Medicare Parts A & B.

 Medicare Part D is your prescription drug coverage, and helps cover the cost of prescription drugs.
 While it is not included in your Original Medicare (Parts A & B), Part D is available to any individual with Medicare Parts A & B, and each Part D plan covers its own list of covered drugs that is subject to change at any time.

 Dental, Vision and Hearing Coverage

 The second gap in Original Medicare is your dental, vision, and hearing coverage.
 Medicare does not cover your typical dental, vision, and hearing exams and expenses, nor does Medicare supplement insurance.

 Because of this, you’ll need a separate plan to ensure you have healthy teeth, eyes and ears.

-Our Dental, Vision, and Hearing plan combines the deductible for all three services, and covers many of the typical preventive checkups and services you need for as low as $31/month (costs vary by area and other circumstances).
+Our Dental, Vision, and Hearing plan can combine the deductible for all three services, and covers many of the typical preventive checkups and services you need for as low as $31/month (costs vary by area and other circumstances).

 In the case of a major-medical event, you could owe tens of thousands of dollars in medical expenses if you don’t have a Medicare supplement plan to help cover these costs for you.

-A Medicare supplement policy is a private insurance plan that helps to cover such things as the Medicare Part A deductible, Medicare Part B deductible, 20% coinsurance, and excess charges.
+A Medicare Supplement policy is a private insurance plan that helps to cover such things as the Medicare Part A deductible, 20% coinsurance, and excess charges.
 The plans are completely standardized by Medicare and are offered as plan letters with each plan offering different coverage for the different areas of exposure.